NikhilLimaye/cmpe202/lab4/README.md

 	Client

-Class AssignCurrent
+Class <i>AssignCurrent</i>
 Responsibilities:
-	Check if Client is accepting or denying available table Get size of currently available table
-	Remove Client from waitlist
-	Go to the next request Handler
+	Assign table to client at the top of the waitlist
+	Call next handler in the chain

 Collaborators:
 	WaitlistManager
 	Client

-Class FindAndAssign
+Class <i>FindAndAssign</i>
 Responsibilities:
-	Check if Client is accepting or denying available table Find appropriate contender for currently available table Get size of currently available table
-	Remove Client from waitlist
+	Find appropriate client for the table
+	Assign table to that client

 Collaborators:
 	WaitlistManager
 	Client